spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/8-functional-apps/1-scst-function-bindings.md

 ## Overview

-Let's create a simple source `time-source` that emits Date Formats at a configured interval to the messaging middleware and the sink `log-sink` consumes the published messages from the middleware.
+Let's create a `time-source` application that produces the current date/timestamp at a configured interval to the messaging middleware, and the sink `log-sink` consumes the published messages from the middleware.

 For more information on how Spring Cloud Stream provides this support, you can refer the Spring Cloud Stream [documentation](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/current/reference/html/spring-cloud-stream.html#spring-cloud-stream-overview-producing-consuming-messages).